 Henna is a natural plant coloring use for body and Hair made from the powdered leaves of the plant, pure Henna should be all natural and preferably organically grown.

 Henna flowers have been used to create perfume since ancient times, it’s also used today in creating Botanical perfumes.

-The henna ceremony is an ancient ceremony performed by women in the Middle East, Asia and Africa to dye the skin in intricate patterns.
+The henna ceremony is an ancient ceremony performed by women in the Middle East, Asia, and Africa to dye the skin in intricate patterns.

-In Yemen and Morocco the bride’s Henna ritual was the principal rite to passage for women in Yemen, this ritual was an important stage in preparing the bride for her new life as she changed from a girl- youth to a man’s wife, became separate from her family and went to live in her husband home.
+In Yemen and Morocco, the bride’s Henna ritual was the principal rite to passage for women in Yemen, this ritual was an important stage in preparing the bride for her new life as she changed from a girl- youth to a man’s wife, became separated from her family and went to live in her husband home.
 This party is usually held about a week before the wedding, the hands and feet of the bride and her party is painted with henna.
 The bride's designs are always the most intricate and the various floral and geometric designs are meant to ward off evil spirits, bring good luck and increase fertility.